Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - The average age of the population.

-Europe is known for its high percentage of elderly people, this might be related to the high fatality rates in this continent, the final section of this post is dedicated to study the association between aging and fatality rate.
+Europe is known for its high percentage of elderly people, this might be related to the high fatality rates in this continent, the final section of this post is dedicated to study the relation (if any) between aging and fatality rate.

 # Flatten the curve